RansonMike/AdkillerForYoutube/README.md

-# AdremoverForYoutube
+# Adkiller For Youtube
-Adremover For Youtube
+Adkiller For Youtube

 ★ Details

-With Adremover for Youtube most ads aren't even downloaded at all.
+With Adkiller For Youtube most ads aren't even downloaded at all.
 So you can focus on enjoying the content you want, and spend less time waiting for it.

-Adremover for Youtube requires no personal information to run, and doesn't monitor your browsing.
+Adkiller For Youtube requires no personal information to run, and doesn't monitor your browsing.
 Want to allow ads on certain sites you love?
 No problem.

-Adremover for Youtube removes YouTube video ads before you see them.
+Adkiller For Youtube removes YouTube video ads before you see them.
 Just press play.
-To take adremover to take effect, please reload your open tabs and windows.
+To take Adkiller For Youtube to take effect, please reload your open tabs and windows.

 ★ Privacy Policy: